-If you plan to make money on eBay, you need to decide, how you will accept payments:
+If you plan to make money on eBay, you need to decide how you will accept payments:

-So, how to sell stuff on eBay?
+So, how do you sell stuff on eBay?

-SEO?
+eBay SEO?
 Like, what-the-hell-all-those-Google-keywords-and-algorithms-mean SEO?

-1. Your eBay store name and URL
+1. Your eBay Store Name and URL Matters a Lot

 What are the conclusions?

-Image you’re a customer, who are you more likely to buy from?
+Imagine you’re a customer, who are you more likely to buy from?

-Imagine what you would search for, when you need to find an item like yours.
+Imagine what you would search for when you need to find an item like yours.

 In other words, use general terms and keywords together with the exact product attributes like size, condition, brand, color.